Collision Times in Multicolor Urn Models and Sequential Graph Coloring With Applications to Discrete Logarithms: Introduction

-One of the most natural models for growing random graphs is the so-called {\it preferential attachment} (PA) model, which was introduced in a seminal paper by Barab\'asi and Albert \cite{pamodel}.
-It builds on the paradigm that new vertices attached to those already present with probability proportional to their degree.
+A popular model for evolving random graphs is the {\it preferential attachment} (PA) model, introduced in a seminal paper by Barab\'asi and Albert \cite{pamodel}.
+It builds on the paradigm that new vertices are attached to those already present with probability proportional to their degree.
 This model enjoys many properties observed in social networks and other real world networks: the power law distribution of vertex degrees, a small diameter, and a small average degree \cite{bollobaspa,bollobasdiam}.
-For every fixed integer $m \geq 2$, the $PA(m)$ model is formally defined as follows: \begin{enumerate} \item[]The graph sequence grows one vertex at a time, and at the $n$-th step the graph $G_m^n$ is an undirected graph on the vertex set $V := [n]$ inductively defined as follows. $G^1_m$ consists of a single vertex with $m$ self-loops.
-For all $n > 1$, $G^n_m$ is built from $G^{n-1}_m$ by adding the new node $n$ together with $m$ edges $e^n_1 = (n, v_1),\ldots , e^n_m=(n, v_m)$ inserted one after the other in this order.
-Let $G^n_{m,i-1}$ denote the graph right before the edge $e_i^n$ is added.
-Let $M_i = \sum_{v\in V} d_{G^n_{m,i-1}}(v)$ be the sum of the degrees of all the nodes in $G^n_{m,i-1}$.
-The endpoint $v_i$ is selected randomly such that $v_i = u$ with probability $d_{G^n_{m,i-1}}(u)/(M_i + 1)$, except for $n$ that is selected with probability $(d_{G^n_{m,i-1}}(n) + 1)/(M_i + 1)$. \end{enumerate} Even though the graph $G_m^n$ can have loops and multiple edges, it forms a vanishing fraction of the edges and for the coloring problem only the underlying simply graph $S(G_{m}^n)$ is considered.
-By taking $\sG=((G_{n, s}))$ with $G_{n, s}=S(G_m^s)$, for all $n\in \N$, one can define the $T_{n1}^{PA(m)}$ to the first time there is a monochromatic edge in the sequential coloring of $\sG$.
-Using the Stein's method for Poisson approximation, the following limit theorem can be proved for the collision time in $PA(m)$ models.
+For every fixed integer $m \geq 2$, the $PA(m)$ model is formally defined as follows: \begin{enumerate} \item[]The graph sequence grows one vertex at a time, and at the $t$-th step the graph $G_m^t$ is an undirected graph on the vertex set $V := [t]$ defined inductively as follows. $G^1_t$ consists of a single vertex with $m$ self-loops.
+For all $t > 1$, $G^t_m$ is built from $G^{t-1}_m$ by adding a new node labelled $t$ together with $m$ edges $e^t_1 = (t, v_1),\ldots , e^t_m=(t, v_m)$ inserted one after the other in this order.
+Let $G^t_{m,i-1}$ denote the graph right before the edge $e_i^t$ is added.
+Let $M_i = \sum_{v\in V} d_{G^t_{m,i-1}}(v)$ be the sum of the degrees of all the nodes in $G^t _{m,i-1}$.
+The endpoint $v_i$ is selected randomly such that $v_i = u$ with probability $d_{G^t_{m,i-1}}(u)/(M_i + 1)$, except for $t$ that is selected with probability $(d_{G^t_{m,i-1}}(t) + 1)/(M_i + 1)$. \end{enumerate} Note that the graph $G_m^t$ can have loops and multiple edges.
+However, it forms a vanishing fraction of the total edges and for the coloring problem it suffices to consider the underlying simple graph (to be denoted by $S(G_{m}^t)$).

+By taking $\sG=(S(G_{m}^t))_{t\geq 1}$, define $T_{N1}^{PA(m)}$ to be the first time there is a monochromatic edge in the sequential coloring of $\sG$.
+Using the Stein's method for Poisson approximation the following theorem can be proved: